 Shopware offers various approaches through the Flow Builder and its plugin ecosystem: from ready-made loyalty plugins to custom development via the Admin API.
 The key is integration with existing systems — ERP, CRM and email marketing must exchange loyalty data in real time.
 We're happy to advise on the optimal integration architecture.

 The most important KPIs are: repeat customer rate (e-commerce average: 28.2% per Shopify — with loyalty target: 45–55%), customer lifetime value, program participation rate, reward redemption rate and incremental revenue from loyalty members.
-The redemption rate is particularly telling: members who redeem rewards spend 3.1x more than non-redeemers (Antavo 2024).
+The redemption rate is particularly telling: it is precisely the customers who redeem their rewards whose annual revenue top programs lift by 15–25% (McKinsey).